comit-network/RFCs/RFC-003-SWAP-basic.md

 ## Setup Phase

-In the setup phase the two parties exchange [RFC002](./RFC-002-SWAP.md) SWAP messages to negotiate the parameters to the HTLCs.
+In the setup phase the two parties exchange [RFC002](./RFC-002-SWAP.md) SWAP messages to negotiate the parameters of the HTLCs.
 The values α, β, **A** and **B** used below refer to the ledgers and assets described by the SWAP headers `alpha_ledger`, `beta_ledger`, `alpha_asset` and `beta_asset` respectively.
 Additionally, α-HTLC and β-HTLC refer to the HTLCs deployed on the α and β ledgers.